amazingandyyy/react-xuder/README.md

 2. passing data to server generated DOM as a global object
 3. DOM use the window.initialData in client side

+## Context API

+1. getChildContext + PropTypes
+2. getChildContext() return value will be the context object

 ### Concepts

 1. SSR is good for client's slow CPU